niksanchaniya/MERN-CRUD-APP/README.md

 In this project we can add , edit and delete a users data

 -- start react app --
-   using "npm start"
+for installing module use "npm install" for starting react app "npm start"

 -- start node/backend app --
-   using "npm start"
+for installing module use "npm install" using "npm start"